N Nathan Avery Dev

 Most contractor owners obsess over the total review count.
 Google's local-pack algorithm cares more about review velocity — how many new reviews you got in the last 90 days vs your competitors.
 BrightLocal's 2025 ranking factors study put recent review velocity ahead of total count as a ranking signal.

-What this means for you: a shop with 50 reviews and 8 new ones in the last 90 days will often outrank a shop with 200 reviews and 1 new one.
+What this means for you: a shop with 50 reviews and a steady trickle of new ones will often outrank a shop with 200 reviews that have all gone stale.
 You don't need to catch up to the competitor with 240 — you need to outpace their flow.
 That's a much easier problem.

 2. The text-link-immediately tactic (the single highest-leverage change)

-Power Selling Pros training corpus + ServiceTitan customer data converge on this finding: the gap between a 3% verbal-ask completion rate and a 28% texted-link completion rate is the single biggest review-generation lever available to a small home-service shop.
+The gap between a verbal ask and a texted link is the single biggest review-generation lever available to a small home-service shop.
 The why is behavioral:

 How to set it up if your field-service software supports it (Housecall Pro, Jobber, ServiceTitan, Workiz all do): set up a job-completion trigger that fires an SMS to the customer's phone with a direct Google review link.
 Most platforms have this as a one-click integration.